yogarsdna/yogarsdna/README.md

 ## Hi Everyone <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>

 My name is Gede Yoga Arisudana, and you can call me Yoga.
 I am an Undergraduate Informatics Student at Institut Teknologi Sepuluh Nopember Surabaya.
+I am a person who likes to learn and is always ready to be taught.
+I also enjoy learning new things and mastering things in my field of interest.

-I am currently interested in learning things related to data such as MySQL, PostgreSQL, Data Mining, Data Analytics, Big Data, etc., and I also have a big interest in machine learning.
-Learning machine learning algorithms is an exciting yet challenging thing to do for me.
+I am interested in learning things related to data, especially data science.
+I also have a big interest in machine learning and artificial intelligence and love to explore them.
+Learning algorithms that will be used is an exciting yet challenging thing to do for me.
+Learning them really train my creative and critical thinking.

+Currently, I use Python and SQL for my daily learning activities, and I got some Python libraries that I like to use such as SciKit-Learn, Plotly, and Keras.
+But of course, there are still many libraries that I use and certainly, be beneficial for learning in the data science world that I am exploring right now.

 If you are interested in getting to know me, please contact me via [Linkedin](https://www.linkedin.com/in/gede-yoga-arisudana-81a52a1bb/).